-Although the optimal unconstrained investor's demand exhibits a classical structure in the sense that it is composed of a speculative part and of a hedging term, a thorough study of these components reveals, however, some appealing and distinctive features of our model.
-This can be accomplished by introducing into the economic framework two synthetic assets replicating the idiosyncratic sources of risk of both the interest rate and the convenience yield.
+accomplished by introducing into the economic framework two synthetic assets replicating the idiosyncratic sources of risk of both the interest rate and the convenience yield.
 They allow to enrich the analysis of optimal demands by going beyond the existing studies.
-First, it is worth pointing out that stochastic prices of risk induce stochastic speculative components that can be decomposed, by using the synthetic assets, in three terms corresponding to the three assets.
+First, it is worth pointing out that stochastic prices of risk induce stochastic speculative components that are shown to be, by using the synthetic assets, affine in the state variables.
 Thus, as the three factors vary randomly over time, the agent will consequently change his (her) speculative position.
 This is in sharp contrast to the majority of the models focusing on hedging with futures where the speculative element is only modified by the passage of time.

 Second, the hedging term can be split into two parts.
 The first, due solely to the random fluctuation of the interest rate, involves the covariance of the discount bond with a bond with a maturity equal to the investor's horizon (see Lioui and Poncet, 2001; Munk and Sorensen, 2004).
+Contrary to the other terms, this component is the unique deterministic allocation term.
 More importantly, the presence of the second term results from the stochastic character of the prices of risk and underscores that of the convenience yield.
-Making the most of the replicable assets, we show that random prices of risk result in three Merton-Breeden-like components for each and every state variable.
+Making the most of the replicable assets, we show that random prices of risk result in three affine Merton-Breeden-like components for each and every state variable.